Psittacosaurus: Soft tissue and coloration

-The integument, or body covering, of Psittacosaurus is known from a Chinese specimen, which most likely comes from the Yixian Formation of Liaoning Province, China.
-The specimen, which is not yet assigned to any particular species, was likely illegally exported from China and was donated to the Senckenberg Museum in Germany.
+The integument, or body covering, of Psittacosaurus is known from a Chinese specimen, SMF R 4970, which most likely comes from the Yixian Formation of Liaoning Province, China.
+The specimen, which is not yet assigned to any particular species, was likely illegally exported from China and was purchased in 2001 by the Senckenberg Museum in Germany.
 It was described while awaiting repatriation; previous repatriation attempts were unsuccessful.

 Most of the body was covered in scales.
 Larger scales were arranged in irregular patterns, with numerous smaller scales occupying the spaces between them, similarly to skin impressions known from other ceratopsians, such as Chasmosaurus.
 A series of what appear to be hollow, tubular bristle-like structures, approximately 16 cm long, were also preserved, arranged in a row down the dorsal (upper) surface of the tail.
 These were confirmed by the authors, as well as an independent scientist, to not represent plant material.
 The bristle-like integumentary structures extend into the skin nearly to the vertebrae, and were likely circular or tubular before being preserved.
 Under ultraviolet light, they gave off the same fluorescence as scales, providing the possibility they were keratinized.
 The study stated that, "at present, there is no convincing evidence which shows these structures to be homologous to the structurally different integumentary filaments of theropod dinosaurs".
 However, they found that all other feather-like integument from the Yixian Formation could be identified as feathers.

 In 2008, another study was published describing the integument and dermis of Psittacosaurus sp., from a different specimen.
 The skin remains could be observed by a natural cross-section to compare them to modern animals, showing that dinosaurian dermal layers evolved in parallel to those in many other large vertebrates.
 The collagen tissue fibres in Psittacosaurus are complex, virtually identical to all other vertebrates in structure but having an exceptional thickness of about forty layers.
 As the sections of dermis were collected from the abdomen, where the scales were eroded, the tissue may have assisted with the musculature of the stomach and intestines and offered protection against predators.